zonemaster/zonemaster-backend/docs/API.md

 A *test id*.

-If the test has been run with the same domain name within an interval of 10 mins (hard coded), then the new request dos not trigger a new test, but returns with the results of the last test
+If the test has been run with the same domain name within an interval of 10 mins (hard coded), then the new request does not trigger a new test, but returns with the results of the last test

 #### `"error"`